-In late spring, we await the arrival of the breathtakingly beautiful peony blossoms.
+In late spring, we rejoice in the breathtakingly beautiful peony blossoms.
 However, those of us with peonies in our garden may also notice ants, especially at the peony’s base.

 Why Ants Are Attracted to Peonies